emmanouil1989/angular-crypto-list-app/README.md

 # Prerequisites

-This project depends on [expres backend](https://github.com/emmanouil1989/expess-drizzleorm-postgresql).
+This project depends on [express backend](https://github.com/emmanouil1989/expess-drizzleorm-postgresql).
 It need the server to run locally and that server requires a database container to run on docker.
 Also a registratio process hasn't been implemented yet.
 An API client has been used to call the register api and create a user to authenticate.

 To run the project: